 beating all western programs.
 I started selling it in 1988.

-I organize the
+I organized the

 US Computer Go Championship at the Go Congress every

 World Computer Go Championships.
 An old version of my go algorithm

 was one of the SpecInt benchmarks used as a standard for comparing computer